 A new plaque replaced a prior one, but the community was also promised a monument as part of the new development, but it has yet to materialize and likely never will.

-Library of the Performing Arts
+11. Library for the Performing Arts

 Tucked inside Lincoln Center between the Met Opera and the Vivian Beaumont Theater is the New York Public Library for the Performing Arts.
 This theater often has unique and fun exhibitions, including previous ones about Sesame Street and a recreation of Frank Sinatra’s recording studio, as well as important collections of film, music, theater and dance.

-Holdout Building: Good Shepherd-Faith Presbyterian Church
+12. Holdout Building: Good Shepherd-Presbyterian Church

 There is one holdout building within the Lincoln Center complex — it’s the Good Shepherd-Faith Presbyterian Church which was built in about 1887 with an organ that dates to 1893.
 Located at 152 W. 66th Street, it was designed by J. Cleveland Cady, who was the architect behind the old Metropolitan Opera House (now demolished).
 Today, it remains a house of worship but also as a venue for concerts.